Kanmon/react-native-sdk/README.md

 cd ios && bundle install && bundle exec pod install
 ```

-There are cases where Kanmon will collect ID Verification from the user.
-It will need access to the camera for this.
+Kanmon requires access to the camera for ID Verification.
 The following will need to be added to `Info.plist` for this to work.
+Permission will be requested from the user when they see the ID Verification Step.

 ```
 	<key>NSCameraUsageDescription</key>